 17. Runway

-Definition: Months until cash runs out
+Definition: Months until cash runs out—the survival metric.

 Formula: